CFICE’s Community-Campus Engagement Brokering Working Group

 1. The Community-Academic Collaborative for Food Sovereignty

-Through the platform, the CACFS pilot project will run several activities, grounded in community, to promote further collaboration between community-based actors and the research community.
+Through this network, the CACFS pilot project runs activities to promote further collaboration between community-based actors and the research community.
 Activities may include:

 - Curating and sharing videos, webinars, and briefing series on critical issues in food policy